She slapped the flower girl at her own wedding — then the silver pendant clicked into place and exposed eleven years of lies

 “You knew before today,” she said.

-He lowered his voice.
 “Listen to me carefully.
 Whatever happened years ago, we can manage this quietly.
 The press doesn’t need—”

-She pulled off her engagement ring and dropped it into his palm.
+Bianca pulled off her engagement ring and dropped it into his palm.

 “I hope it cuts you.”

-Then she turned to Livia.
+Then she turned to her mother.

-Her mother was pale but defiant.
 “I saved your life,” she hissed.
 “You were a child.
 That pregnancy would have ruined everything.”

 “No,” she said.
 “You ruined everything.”

-Livia glanced toward the sacristy, toward the room where Mila sat.
 “You don’t even know if that girl is yours.”

-“And if the DNA test somehow fails,” Bianca said, voice like ice, “I’ll still know more about truth from one frightened child than I ever learned from my own mother.”
+“And if the DNA test somehow fails,” Bianca said, voice cold as cut stone, “I will still know more about truth from one frightened child than I ever learned from my own mother.”

 The priest stepped back.